(New England) Contra

 A1: Balance the Wave, (4 beats)

-Balance the Wave (r. then l.), (4)
+Balance the Wave (left then r.), (4)

-pull-by and diagonally left - ladies down the center - to neighbor #3.
+walk forward and diagonally left - ladies down the center - to neighbor #3.
 (4)

 A2: Bal. the Wave, (4)

-neighbor #3 Allemande right ¾ - back to neighbor #2, (4)
+neighbor #3 Allemande right - back to neighbor #2, (4)

-Swing neighbor #2.
+swing neighbor #2.
 (8)

 B1: Revolving Door (ladies return to waiting partner), (8)